AndreLouisCaron/a-tale-of-event-loops/README.rst

 ----------------------------

-If you look around (or try it), you will notice that coroutine functions, in contast with generator functions, cannot use the ``yield`` expression.
+If you look around (or try it), you will notice that coroutine functions, in contrast with generator functions, cannot use the ``yield`` expression.
 This raises (*not* begs_) the question: how exactly can coroutine functions yield control back to the code that called ``.send()``?